-

 According to federal rules, you need a CDL to drive any of the following vehicles in any state:

-- Class A CDL: Any combination of vehicles with a gross vehicle weight rating (GWVR) of 26,001 or more pounds, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds.
+• Class A CDL: Any combination of vehicles with a gross vehicle weight rating (GWVR) of 26,001 lbs. or more, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 lbs.

-- Class B CDL: Any single vehicle with a GVWR of 26,001 or more pounds, or any such vehicle towing a vehicle not in excess of 10,000 pounds GVWR.
+• Class B CDL: Any single vehicle with a GVWR of 26,001 lbs. or more, or any such vehicle towing a vehicle not in excess of 10,000 lbs.
+GVWR.

-- Class C CDL: Any single vehicle, or combination of vehicles, that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers, including the driver, or is placarded for hazardous materials.
+• Class C CDL: Any single vehicle, or combination of vehicles, that does not meet the definition of Class A or Class B, but is either designed to transport 16 passengers or more, including the driver, or is placarded for hazardous materials.

 How do I apply for a Connecticut CDL?

-You apply to the Connecticut Department of Motor Vehicles.
-The process to apply for a CDL includes a 30-question written exam.
+The process to apply for a CDL includes a written exam comprised of 50 questions.
 If you pass the written exam, you are eligible for a CDL learner's permit.
 To obtain the full CDL, you will need to pass a skills exam, which includes a road test.
 If you pass the road test, you will be issued a basic CDL in whatever class you have applied for and have been tested on.
 You will still need to be tested on specific endorsements, like driving a hazmat truck or a school bus, before receiving a permit in these areas.

 How much does it cost for a CDL?

-Expect to pay $46 to take the written and skills exams for the CDL, plus $5 for each endorsement test.
-The CDL itself costs $60 every four years.
+You will have to pay a fee to take the written and skills exams for the CDL ($16 for the general knowledge test and $30 for the skills test), plus $5 for each endorsement test.
+Your first-issue CDL itself costs is $70.
 See the Connecticut CDL fee schedule.
 Remember, those are just the official costs.
 You will likely also be paying for truck driving school, which can cost thousands of dollars.

 Do I need to take classes to get a CDL?